-I no longer give my baby chicks medicated feed after having learned that it is unnecessary when chicks are being kept in clean, dry conditions with enough space per bird.
-When conditions become overcrowded, filthy, wet and warm from the heat source, coccidiosis can thrive.
-These types of unhealthy conditions are significantly less likely to occur with pet chickens than they are with commercial poultry operations, for example.
+I no longer give my baby chicks medicated feed after having learned that it is unnecessary when chicks are being kept in clean, dry, spacious conditions.
+When conditions become overcrowded, filthy, wet and warm from the heat source, coccidiosis can thrive with deadly consequences.
+These types of unhealthy conditions are significantly less likely to occur with pet chickens than they are with commercial poultry operations.
 Chickens build up a natural immunity to the organisms that cause coccidiosis with or without medicated starter.
 Allowing chicks to build up an immunity in clean, dry conditions will serve them well when they are ready to head out to the big kid coop and medicated feed helps keep parasite populations that cause coccidiosis in check while they build immunity to them.

 Most new chicken-keepers wonder at what age a chick can be given treats, but there is no specific age at which it is appropriate.
 Chicks are tiny and treats will replace a percentage of the nutrition in starter ration that their rapidly-growing bodies require.
 Common sense should be the guide; small, healthy treats on occasion.

 I do not consider this pumpkin a small treat,